Rogengell/DLS-Compulsory-Logging-Api/README.md

 # **DLS Compulsory** :monocle_face:

+## Introduction
+In our system, we are primarily focused on the logging aspect.
+If we align this with the 'Design to be monitored' framework, our focus would be more on the middle level of the image.
+This is because we are prioritizing the identification of 'where' the problems are occurring, and logging data is essential for this task.

 ## **C4 Model** :pencil2:
+This document provides a comprehensive C4 model breakdown of a monitoring system, detailing its architecture down to the third level.
+It outlines a blueprint for implementing and integrating such a system into any system requiring monitoring capabilities

 ![FullC4Model](https://github.com/Rogengell/DLS-Compulsory-Health-App-Api/blob/main/Diagrams/C4Model.png)

 Her a link to our [project](https://www.figma.com/board/892iLuWnOICp8H1fiWFxyl/DLS-Compulsory?node-id=38-425&node-type=section&t=nANISoYMvT7RMDkZ-0) in Figma for a closer look

 ### **Level 1** :bricks:
+This image is a context diagram that illustrates the relationship between a monitoring user, a monitoring system, and any other system that might be monitored. wrong image!!!!!!!!!!!
 ![LVL1](https://github.com/Rogengell/DLS-Compulsory-Health-App-Api/blob/main/Diagrams/Level%201%20Monetoring%20System%20context%20diagram.png)

 ### **Level 2** :hammer: